UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_LightObject.rst

    .. attribute:: staticShadow

       Enables static shadows.
 By default (staticShadow=False) the shadow cast by the lamp is recalculated every frame.
 When this is not needed, set staticShadow=True.
-In that case, call :meth:`updateShadow` to request a shadow update.
+In that case, call :py:meth:`updateShadow` to request a shadow update.

       :type: boolean.

-   .. methode:: updateShadow()
+   .. method:: updateShadow()

       Set the shadow to be updated next frame if the lamp uses a static shadow, see :data:`staticShadow`.